We cannot talk about Vienna without talking about Austria. Here is an article originally published on gotravelyourself.com.

 Prater.
 Large public park with Vienna’s 2nd district hosting iconic giant Ferris wheel dating from 1897.

 Mirabell Palace.
-A 17th century palace with gardens in Salzburg.
+A 17th-century palace with gardens in Salzburg.
 Listed as UNESCO World Heritage Site as a part of the old town.

 Grossglockner.
-Austria’s highest mountain part of the Alps and central piece of the High Tauern National Park.
+Austria’s highest mountain part of the Alps and the central piece of the High Tauern National Park.
 Located in East Tyrol.
 Famous for winter sports.

 Kunsthistorisches Museum.
 Fine arts history museum in a palace.
 Decorated with lavish interiors and it is crowned with an octagonal dome.
-It hosts Habsburgs art collections and antiquities.
+It hosts Habsburg’s art collections and antiquities.

 Hellbrunn Palace.
-Renaissance palace and landscaped parkland with grottos, novelty fountains and a theatre.
+Renaissance palace and landscaped parkland with grottos, novelty fountains, and a theatre.

 Vienna Ring Road.
-Also known as Ringstrasse, this 19th century boulevard encircles Vienna’s Old Town, and it is lined with monumental cultural and state buildings.
+Also known as Ringstrasse, this 19th-century boulevard encircles Vienna’s Old Town, and it is lined with monumental cultural and state buildings.

 Melk Abbey.
 A Benedictine abbey above the town of Melk in Lower Austria.
 Sitting on a rocky outcrop overlooking the Danube River.

 Wiener Riesenrad.
-Permanent fairground ride and exhibition with giant Ferris wheel located in Leopoldstadt, the 2nd district of Vienna.
+Permanent fairground ride and exhibition with a giant Ferris wheel located in Leopoldstadt, the 2nd district of Vienna.

 Museumsquartier.
 Restored Baroque district filled with museums in both modern and historic buildings.
 Located in the 7th district of Vienna.

 Naschmarkt.
 Vienna’s largest food market.
-Originating from the 16th century, features more than 100 food and vintage stalls and restaurants.
+Originating from the 16th century features more than 100 food and vintage stalls and restaurants.

 Krimml Waterfalls.
 Mountain waterfalls, located near the village of Krimml in the High Tauern National Park (Salzburg state).
-Located in heavily forested area these waterfalls are the highest in Europe, with 380m high fall.
+Located in the heavily forested area these waterfalls are the highest in Europe, with a 380m high fall.

 Albertina.
-Art museum housed in Habsburg palace, featuring largest graphical collection in the world, including Dürer’s “Hare” and Klimt’s studies of women.
-About 65,000 drawings and one million of old masters’ prints are housed there.
+Art museum housed in Habsburg palace, featuring the largest graphical collection in the world, including Dürer’s “Hare” and Klimt’s studies of women.
+About 65,000 drawings and one million old masters’ prints are housed there.

 Wörthersee.
-Popular recreation destination in summer for water sports, swimming and boating, this lake in southern Austria is famous for its blue-green water.
+Popular recreation destination in summer for water sports, swimming, and boating, this lake in southern Austria is famous for its blue-green water.

 Goldenes Dachl.
 Also known as Golden Roof, this iconic landmark is located in old town of Innsbruck.
 This Habsburg residence is decorated by 2657 shiny tiles and it is now a museum featuring Innsbruck history.

 Karlskirche.
-Also known as Rektoratskirche St. Karl Borromäus, this 18th century Habsburg domed cathedral is located in Karlsplatz in Vienna.
+Also known as Rektoratskirche St. Karl Borromäus, this 18th-century Habsburg domed cathedral is located in Karlsplatz in Vienna.
 Classical music concerts are regularly organized there.

 Traunsee.
 Scenic deep water lake surrounded by mountains, located in Salzkammergut.
-Picturesque villages are scattered around this lake making it popular tourist destination.
+Picturesque villages are scattered around this lake making it a popular tourist destination.

 Stubaital.
 An alpine valley in Tyrol and the central valley of the Stubai Alps.
-Featuring Sights, museums, amusement parks or untouched nature, including Ruetz river flowing through the valley.
+Featuring Sights, museums, amusement parks or untouched nature, including the Ruetz river flowing through the valley.

 Eisriesenwelt.
-Natural lime stone and ice cave with stalagmites, discovered in 19th century.
+Natural lime stone and ice cave with stalagmites, discovered in the 19th century.
 It is open during summer to the public with guided tours.